dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Open up the different events within this stage and review the data that is there.
 The data will not be the same for each of these events making them easy to compare.

-Keep tracker capture open on this record and open event reports in a new tab in case you need to refer to this record again.
+Keep tracker capture open on this record and open ***line listing*** in a new tab in case you need to refer to this record again.

 We will now proceed to explain the how event and enrollment type reports handle this repeatable stage data.